cucumber/aruba/CONTRIBUTING.md

   6. Wrap the body at 72 characters
   7. Use the body to explain what and why vs. how (optional if subject is self-explanatory)

-## Getting started as a "Contributor"
+## Getting started as a contributor

 ### Requirements